 The Center for Dairy Excellence offers several information resources to help producers identify opportunities to protect their profits.
 These documents are reviewed on a monthly “Protecting Your Profits” conference call.
-To access the latest call, click here or click on the links below to review the documents.
+Click here to access the latest “Protecting Your Profits” Webinar.

 Pennsylvania Dairy Industry Performance Scorecard:The Center for Dairy Excellence publishes a monthly “PA Dairy Industry Performance Scorecard,” which looks at key factors supporting the growth of Pennsylvania’s dairy industry and evaluates trends affecting Pennsylvania’s dairy farms.